 The Pamela Ann Roby Sociology of Race, Class, and Gender Endowment funds two annual awards in the Sociology Department.
 They are based on academic merit alone.

-The second award is the Sociology of Race, Class, and Gender Senior Thesis Award.
-To be eligible for this award, applicants must be UCSC undergraduate sociology majors who have written their senior thesis on race, class, and gender during the academic year with race, class, and gender being their simultaneous and central foci.
+The first award is the Ida B. Wells Sociology of Race, Class, and Gender Senior Thesis Award.
+To be eligible for this award, applicants must be UCSC undergraduate sociology majors who have written their senior thesis on race, class, and gender during the academic year, with race, class, and gender being their simultaneous and central foci.